 Besides the pleasant weather and the affordable accommodation prices, many European cities host unique events in May, which can provide visitors with a much more immersive experience than typical sightseeing.
 If this appeals to you, but you still don’t know where to go to Europe in May, this is a comprehensive list of our top choices.

-Best Places to go in Europe in May 2019
+Best Places to go to Europe in May 2020

 London, England for the RHS Chelsea Flower Show